UCL-ARC/mkdocs-dsh-docs/mkdocs-project-dir/docs/DSH_Cluster.md

 ### Login nodes

 DSH cluster has 2 login nodes, dsh-sge2log01 and  dsh-sge2log02 and you can connect to any.
 The login nodes allow you to manage your files, compile code and submit jobs.
-Very short (< 15 mins) and non-resource-intensive software tests can be run on the login nodes, but anything more should be submitted as a job.
+Very short (< 15 mins) and non-resource-intensive software tests can be run on the login nodes, but anything more should be submitted as a job as login nodes are shared resources.
+Running memory intensive jobs or jobs with long runtimes on them may negatively impact the performance of the login node for other users.
+Hence, identified culprit user processes are systematically killed.

 ### Logging in to a specific node